 The Practice of Misunderstanding

-As a trainer and a facilitator I am frequently assailed by the ambiguities of communication.
-As much as I try to craft messages that will land for those in the room, I can't admit to always hitting the mark.
 On reflection, the compromise begins within.
-There is an abridging that occurs as we move from experience and our expression.
-First we have to find the words, then we have to check they are the right words, all before we get to what is actually spoken, and so heard.
+There is an abridging that occurs as we move from felt/sensed/perceived experience and our final expression.
+First we have to find the right and appropriately representative words, then we have to check they are the right words, all before we get to what is actually spoken, and so heard.
 By the right words I mean those that we deem will be received as appropriate or acceptable in the social context.
-Then we have to recognise that how they will be perceived, and or interpreted might not align to our intentions.
+In so doing are thinking about how they will be perceived or interpreted, and we then consider whether these might or might not align to our original intention.
+Phew!
+Are you exhausted already?
+I am!

 The Limitation of a Dictionary

-In theory words are clean representations, since the day of Dr Johnson their meanings have carried clear definitions.
-Our dictionaries, whether on the shelf or in the cloud provide clear and commonly accepted explanation of meaning.
 But yet there is more.
-Words can carry emotions, or memories.
+In practice, words can also carry more personal interpretations, such as emotions or memories.
 Unique tags that each of us have gathered through the trail of tribulations that constitute real life, and so in spite of Dr Johnson and his successors' efforts, they are not always interpreted the same way.
+They do not all hit the same mark!

 The philosopher Arthur Schopenhauer said that, “as soon as you try and put a thought into words it ceases to be true".
 There is something that is compromised when we put it into words.
 Language is always a summarisation.